kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 To use this script take the following steps:

+1. run
+        ```
+        git pull origin master
+        ```
-1. run 'git pull origin master' - to ensure your local repository is up-to-date with the remote
+        - to ensure your local repository is up-to-date with the remote
 1. add the .docx files for the new blogs to 'input/blogs' (only .docx is supported - multiple blogs can be uploaded at once)
 1. Blog post files should be named as follows: firstname_surname.blogtitle (e.g. 'mathew_barber.visualisations blog.docx').
 The author code before the '.' will correspond to the author id in authors.yml (see the guide to the _data folder [above](#_data)).
 If there are multiple blogs by the same author, add a number to the surname (e.g. 'mathew_barber1.second visualisations blog.docx')
 1. copy the sample 'header_plain' file from the 'resources' folder into the 'input/headers' folder.
 Copy as many header_plain files into this folder as you have blog posts.